zenorocha/liferay-learn/docs/dxp/7.x/en/site-building/creating-pages/building-and-managing-content-pages/using-widgets-on-a-content-page.md

-# Using Widgets on Content Pages
+# Using Widgets on a Content Page

 The Widgets section functions just like the [*Add* menu on a Widget Page](../using-widget-pages/adding-widgets-to-a-page.md).
 The full list of available widgets is displayed, and you can add them to the page.
 The main difference is that only the main configuration options for Widgets are available on Content Pages.

 ## Adding Widgets on Content Pages

 Follow these steps to add a widget to a Content Page: